-One great place to utilize conversation learning on a daily basis is the dining table.
+One great place to utilize conversation on a daily basis is the dining table.
 Because we are a society of multi-taskers a family can eat, get a handle on table manners and learn the art of conversation all at the same time.
 If you, as an adult, don't feel you're much of a conversationalist have no fear.
 With kids you don't have to say much.
 All you need to do is learn to ask the right questions.

-Begin by asking your kids about themselves.
-You can start with, "What's the coolest thing you did today?"
-While they answer your question show enthusiasm in their descriptions and maintain eye contact with them.
-Chew with your mouth closed and encourage them to talk when they aren't actually eating.
-Don't interrupt them, but ask at least one follow-up or clarification question.
+While your children are answering your questions, chew with your mouth closed and encourage them to talk when they don't have food in their mouths.
+Don't interrupt them, but do ask at least one follow-up or clarification question.
+This lets them know you are paying attention and that you really care about how their day went.
 You could say, "Wow, sounds like you really enjoyed riding your bike today.
 Is there somewhere you'd like to ride to with me sometime?"